geerlingguy/ansible-role-docker/README.md

 You can change `docker_yum_gpg_key` to a different url if you are behind a firewall or provide a trustworthy mirror.
 Usually in combination with changing `docker_yum_repository` as well.

+    docker_daemon_json:
+      exec-opts:
+        - native.cgroupdriver=systemd
+      log-driver: json-file
+      log-opts:
+        max-size: "100m"
+      storage-driver: overlay2

+    docker_daemon_json_filename: /etc/docker/daemon.json

+Customize your /etc/docker/daemon.json contents and filename.
+The YAML passed to `docker_daemon_json` is converted to JSON and ends up at the location referred to by `docker_daemon_json_filename`.
+If you leave `docker_daemon_json` empty, no file will be created and `docker_daemon_json_filename` will be deleted, if it exists.

     docker_users:
       - user1
       - user2